pachterlab/kallisto_paper_analysis/README.md

 # kallisto paper analysis

-This repo contains all the analysis to reproduce the results in the kallisto paper.
+This repo contains all the analysis to reproduce the results and figures in the kallisto paper.

 # Preliminaries